 Suggested Duration Activity and Description 10 minutes Gather all the illustrations, descriptions and figures you created during the past 4 days.
 These include the following: How viruses enter our body How our body fights disease Timeline of events during an infection Vaccine helping to create fighters Tables filled out during herd immunity activity Decide the title of your brochure and your main message.
 Your main message must include a component about the benefits of vaccines and why people should get vaccinated.
-Some examples of your main message and titles could be: 1.
-The cycle of infection - why do we get sick and how can vaccines prevent diseases?
+Some examples of your main message and titles could be:

-2. Vaccines can help us fight bad bacteria and viruses!3.
-What is herd immunity and how does it help us stay safe?
-5 minutes Create your brochure by folding an A4 paper into 3, as shown below: Cover page Cover page Cover page Cover page Vou have 1 cover page for your title and 5 pages for information.
-Write the title of your brochure on the cover page 45 minutes On the remaining 5 pages (marked with arrows), paste in your relevant illustrations from the previous days and write a sequential series of events to explain your main message.
+1 The surf of infection why do we get side and become used The cycle of infection - why do we get sick and how can vacci prevent diseases?
+Vaccines can help us fight bad bacteria and viruses!
+What is herd immunity and how does it help us stay safe? nes • Create your brochure by folding an A4 paper into 3, as shown believed a ow: On the remaining 5 pages (marked with arrows), paste in your relevant illustrations from the previous days and write a sequenti series of events to explain your main message.
 For example, if your main message is "vaccines can help us fight infection", your brochure could contain the following information with illustrations: Page 1 - What causes an infection?
-(Illustration of what a bacteria and virus is including where they are commonly found and how they can enter our body).
+(Illustration of what a bacteria and virus is including where they are commonly foun and how they can enter our body).
 Page 2 and 3 - How does an infection progress?
-Page 4 - How can a vaccine reduce the time for which we are sick?
-Why should you get vaccinated?
-Page 5 - What are the other advantages of vaccines?
+Page 4 - How can a vaccine reduce the time for which we are o Page 4 - How can a vaccine reduce the time for which we are o Page 5 - What are the other advantages of vaccines?
 Is it common to have vaccine side effects?
 Share your brochure with at least 1 family member or friend who does not know about infections and vaccines and answer any questions they might have.
-Convince them that y can help prevent diseases. --
+Convince them that vaccines can help prevent diseases.